Go to Google and type in “HVAC companies”, “plumbing near me”, or "diner near me".

 We’re here to tell you that’s exactly what you should be thinking.

 Eventually, every business either sells, goes out of business, or is handed down to the next generation (and that next generation may eventually sell).
 It's our belief that every business owner should start and run a business with the end in mind.
-You're building a powerful asset, not just a high-paying job.
+Hopefully, you're building a powerful asset, not just a high-paying job.

 In 2017 alone, more than 10,000 businesses were sold through BizBuySell.com, with trends signaling that more people are buying businesses than ever before.